 - employees of Kingston University only where they have legitimate need to access the data

 - the Development, Alumni Relations and Events (DARE) team, to stay in contact with you after you leave.
 For more information about how your personal data is used by DARE, please see the Privacy notice for Alumni, donors and Friends.

 Other Higher Education and related bodies

-- UK Research and Innovation and the Higher Education Statistics Agency (HESA).
-For more information about how HESA process your personal information, please see the HESA Collection Notices;
+- UK Research and Innovation, Advance HE and the Higher Education Statistics Agency (HESA), which is now part of JISC.
+For more information about how HESA process your personal information, please see the HESA Collection Notices

 - selected external assessors of research quality.